|Recruiter:||The Competition and Markets Authority|

 This job has now expired please search on the home page to find live IT Jobs.

-In return the CMA is a hugely rewarding, diverse and stimulating place to work - an opportunity to work for the public good and to stretch and develop yourself in doing so.
+The CMA is a hugely rewarding, diverse and stimulating place to work - an opportunity to work for the public good and to stretch and develop yourself in doing so.
 All CMA staff enjoy generous benefits, including an excellent pension scheme, at least 25 days leave (increasing to 30 over five years), and generous maternity/paternity leave provision.
-You can also take advantage of interest-free season ticket loans, a cycle to work scheme, childcare vouchers, and favourable consideration of flexible working.
+You can also take advantage of interest-free season ticket loans, a cycle to work scheme, and favourable consideration of flexible working.

 The CMA may require you to work from home to continue delivering our objectives during the COVID-19 pandemic period.
 Any remote or home working arrangement is temporary only and does not constitute a permanent change to your designated place of work or working conditions.